 Origin of drakeMiddle English from West Germanic an unverified form drako, male, as in Old High German anutrehho, literally , duck-male

 - a small cannon of the 17th and 18th cent.

-- Obsolete a dragon
+- Obs. a dragon

-Origin of drakeMiddle English dragon from Old English draca, from West Germanic drako from Latin dracō ; see Dragon .
+Origin of drakeMiddle English dragon from Old English draca from West Germanic drako from Latin dracō ; see dragon .